rajasekhar-source/aws-services-using-terraform/01-terraform-basics/commands-execution.md

 - here also it will show the what are we going to delete it will show.
 - Next, it will ask the confirmation to destroy or not, like apply command.
 - Once the value is Yes then it will be destroy everting related to that instance.
+- Once destroy will be complete it will be update the terraform.tfstate file and it generate new file terraform.tfstate.backup it has previous .tfstate info.

 ![destroy](./img/destroy.png)